-Webmaster at Interpreter Training Resources, Andy is a freelance interpreter, member of AIIC, who works EU and European institutions as well as for private market clients.
-Based in Paris he has been involved in training interpreters in Poland, France, Canada and Germany, at the European Parliament and has written a number books for student interpreters.
-He teaches at ISIT in Paris.
+Webmaster at Interpreter Training Resources, Andy is a freelance interpreter, member of AIIC, who works at EU and European institutions as well as for private market clients.
+Based in Paris he has been involved in training interpreters in Poland, the UK, Portugal and Germany and teaches regularly at ISIT in Paris, France and at Glendon in Toronto, Canada.
+He has written a number books for student interpreters.

 A big thank you to colleagues who have offered material for the site so far, and in alphabetical order…..

 Munich based colleague Benoit Cliquet, aka Clic!, has created a book of entertaining cartoons, lampooning some of the traits that working interpreters will recognize in themselves and their colleagues.
 He’s kindly allowed ITR to use some of the cartoons here.
 Proceeds from Clic!’s book go to the AIIC Solidarity Fund.